Connect with others who understand.

 • Hurley stage 2 — Single or multiple lesions with some tunneling and scarring

-• Hurley stage 3 — Many lesions throughout the entire body with tunneling and scarring
+• Hurley stage 3 — Multiple interconnected lesions with extensive tunneling and scarring across a large area of skin

-Symptoms can often be triggered by family history, smoking, menstrual cycle, stress, excessive sweating, or weight gain.
-Early signs and symptoms of HS on the buttocks include pain, burning, itching, and excessive sweating (i.e., hyperhidrosis).
-These symptoms occur for 12 to 48 hours before the onset of the skin lesion.
+Risk factors for HS generally include having a family history, smoking, being female, and having a high body weight, according to Mayo Clinic.
+Early symptoms of HS on the buttocks include pain, burning, itching, and excessive sweating.
+These symptoms may occur for 12 to 48 hours before skin lesions form.

-Skin lesions can appear on the buttocks, between the buttocks, and on the perianal area (skin surrounding the anus), and can last for days to months.
-The skin lesions can appear as a deep pea-sized bump similar to an acne cyst or boil.
-Some of the skin lesions will grow in size and burst, draining out foul-smelling pus.
-Over time, skin lesions may leave scars and form tunnels under the skin that interconnect with each other.
-Skin lesions can also be recurrent, disappearing, and then reappearing in a given period.
+Skin lesions can appear on or between the buttocks and on the perianal area (skin surrounding the anus) and can last for days to months.
+A lesion can appear as a deep, pea-size bump similar to an acne cyst or boil.
+Some skin lesions will grow and burst, draining foul-smelling pus.
+Over time, lesions may leave scars and form interconnecting tunnels under the skin.
+Lesions can also disappear and then reappear.
 “I have multiple painful boils and tunnels under the skin.
 My skin has darkened, and I have a burning sensation,” shared one myHSteam member.

-Although there is no cure, there are several treatment options available to lessen your symptoms and reduce the rate of recurrence.
-Your dermatologist will help create a treatment plan based on the type of lesions, the area of skin affected, and the severity of HS.
-The most commonly prescribed and recommended treatments for mild HS (Hurley stage 1) include:
+Although there’s no cure for HS, several treatment options may help relieve your symptoms and reduce flare-ups.
+Your dermatologist will recommend a treatment plan based on your type of lesions, area of skin affected, and severity of HS.
+Commonly used treatments for mild HS (Hurley stage 1) include:

-One member from myHSteam shared their experience with topical agents.
-“Using lidocaine has somewhat helped me with the pain on my buttocks.
+One member from myHSteam shared their experience with topical agents: “Using lidocaine has somewhat helped me with the pain on my buttocks.
 I completely cover the area of skin with the cream, gently rubbing in light circular motions.
-I don’t cover my lesions and let the medication dry.
+I don’t cover my lesions, and I let the medication dry.
 I only cover my lesions when they are leaking.”

-Moderate and severe forms of HS (i.e., Hurley stage 2 and Hurley stage 3) may require a combination of topical and oral medications and other therapies.
-Some oral medications include:
+Moderate and severe forms of HS (Hurley stages 2 and 3) may require a combination of topical and oral medications and other therapies.
+Medications that may be recommended for people with moderate to severe HS include:

 • Corticosteroids

-Other therapies such as laser hair removal (carbon dioxide laser therapy), radiation therapy, and surgical treatments to remove damaged tissue have shown to be of some benefit for treating moderate to severe HS.
-Laser hair removal may also benefit people with mild HS.
+Other therapies, such as laser hair removal and surgical treatments to remove damaged tissue, have shown some benefit for treating moderate to severe HS.
+Laser hair removal may also help people with mild HS.

-In the early stages of HS, you may be able to manage your flare-ups by following these at-home tips:
+In the early stages of HS, you can manage your HS flare-ups by following these at-home tips:

 • Clean buttocks daily with antibacterial soap or cleanser.